Volunteering

 Redwood Day uses SignUpGenius (SUG) to manage classroom and all-school volunteering opportunities.
 Please take a moment and sign up for FREE!
 Once logged in, you can see all the volunteer opportunities as they become available.

-The Redwood Day At Night auction party and the online auction are the PGA’s cornerstone fundraising events.
-The funds raised help support both the work of the PGA (Fall Festival and other community events) and the School (tuition assistance, teacher development/PGA Summer Grants, assemblies) and, most importantly, our children.
-Redwood Day At Night is a party that provides an opportunity for parents, guardians, and adult friends to come together as a community and simply celebrate.
+The Redwood Day auction party and the online auction are the PGA’s cornerstone fundraising events.
+The funds raised help support both the work of the PGA (Fall Festival and other community events) and the School (tuition assistance, teacher development grants, assemblies), and, most importantly, our children.
+The auction party provides an opportunity for parents, guardians, and adult friends to come together as a community and simply celebrate.
 Volunteer opportunities range from leading a team, securing donations, editing item descriptions, and organizing a hosted event to planning the party!

 The annual Redwood Day Book Fair is an opportunity to support the school while you shop for great books.
-Students will also have the opportunity to shop during the school day with their class.
-The Book Fair presents an extensive and diverse variety of books from which you will be sure to find perfect gifts for friends and family, your child(ren)’s classrooms, and likely, quite a few for yourself!
+Students will also have the opportunity to shop during the school day.
+The Book Fair presents an extensive and diverse variety of books from which you will surely find perfect gifts for friends and family, your child(ren)’s classrooms, and, likely, quite a few for yourself!
 Volunteer opportunities include cashiering, staffing, set-up and breakdown, and support at associated events.

 • Community Caring

 The Community Caring Committee helps support our immediate Redwood Day community when a family is in transition or crisis by mobilizing volunteers for support via meals, childcare, rides, and more.
-The Committee also helps support our larger Oakland community through activities like the OUSD back-to-school supply drive as well as organizing volunteer and service learning opportunities for our families.
+The Committee also helps support our larger Oakland community through activities like the OUSD back-to-school supply drive, meal packing event, and organizing other volunteer and service learning opportunities for our families.

 • Diversity in Action*

 This Committee supports the School’s commitment to diversity, equity, inclusion, and belonging.
 Diversity in Action maintains a strategic partnership with the School supporting Heritage celebrations and Adult Affinity Groups for our parent/guardian community.
-They also help promote and represent the Redwood Day community at DEIB events such as the Oakland Pride Parade and Parent Education evenings.
+They also help promote and represent the Redwood Day community at DEIB events such as the Oakland Pride Parade, Black Excellence, and Parent Education evenings.

 • Faculty & Staff Appreciation

 The Faculty & Staff Appreciation Committee exists to show our faculty and staff just how much they are respected and appreciated.
-Volunteers bring snacks, organize themed luncheons and dinners, and acknowledge birthdays, holidays, and National Teacher Appreciation Week with special treats and honorings.
+Volunteers bring snacks, organize luncheons, and acknowledge birthdays, holidays, and National Teacher Appreciation Week with special treats and honorings.

 The Fall Festival is a longstanding Redwood Day tradition for the whole family.
 On a Fall Saturday, we come together on campus to play with and get to know each other.
 Various volunteer activities include event planning, set up, clean up, and shifts at various activity stations and games.